A list of characters affiliated with the Cult of Kosmos in Assassin's Creed: Odyssey.

 - They Look Just Like Everyone Else!: In her case, this is particularly important due to her need to travel throughout Greece on the Cult's behalf.

-A traveling merchant who one day brings an interesting proposition to the Eagle Bearer.
+An traveling merchant who one day brings an interesting proposition to the Eagle Bearer, and an Adept of the Eyes of Kosmos.

 - HeelFace Turn: The version the Eagle Bearer meets in Tartaros claims after death to have turned a new leaf, and offers to help the Eagle Bearer with their problems.
-Should the Eagle Bearer do so, he turns out... to be genuinely repentant.
+Should the Eagle Bearer take up his offer, he turns out... to be genuinely repentant.

 - Manipulative Bastard: He has manipulated events to prolong the war between Athens and Sparta and has attempted to befriend the Eagle Bearer with the intention of killing them later.